Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems

 \section{Introduction}

 The study of superconducting vortices has recently attracted renewed interest since - in certain cases - these can trap Majorana zero modes (MZMs)~\cite{ReadGreen,Volovik99,FuKane,SauPRL,Hosur,ChiuPRB,Biswas}.
+MZMs define exotic quasiparticles which are electrically neutral~\cite{ Alicea,CarloRev,Leijnse,Aguado,KotetesTSCchapter}, satisfy non-Abelian exchange statistics~\cite{Ivanov2001} and, thus, appear as unique components for implemen\-ting topologically-protected fault tolerant quantum computing~\cite{Ivanov2001,Kitaev2003,Nayak2008,Alicea2011}.
 Presently, the to\-po\-lo\-gical superconductors (SCs) FeTe$_{0.55}$Se$_{0.45}$~\cite{TopoSurfaceStatesFeSe1,TopoSurfaceStatesFeSe2} and LiFeAs~\cite{PZhangNatPhys,SongtianPRB,LiFeAsMZMTunable} appear as prominent candidates for experimentally rea\-lizing a variety of vortex-MZM scenarios~\cite{FeTeSeTopo1,FeTeSeTopo2,KonigMZM,weakVMZMsQin,CKChiu,Pathak,XinLiu}.
-A number of experimental evidences supporting this scenario have been provided in the case of vortices stabilized by an external magnetic field~\cite{hongding1,hongding2,LiFeSeMZM,Machida,Lingyuan,LingyuanZhu}.
+A number of experimental evidences supporting this possibility have been provided in the case of vortices stabilized by an external magnetic field~\cite{hongding1,hongding2,LiFeSeMZM,Machida,Lingyuan,LingyuanZhu}.
 However, there also exist experiments suggesting that MZMs emerge in these compounds even in the absence of an external field~\cite{JiaXinYin}.
 One possibility is that the ari\-sing MZMs get pinned by clu\-sters of interstitial Fe atoms, which have already been detected in these systems~\cite{Thampy}.
 Signatures asso\-cia\-ted with defect-pinned MZMs have also been experimentally provided in magnetic adatom islands deposited on top of Pb~\cite{Cren}.
 MZMs also appear here in the absence of an external magnetic field, and possible explanations include the pre\-sen\-ce of vortices in the spin-orbit coupling (SOC) field~\cite{Cren} or magnetic texture defects~\cite{Cren,NakosaiBalatsky,KlinovajaSkyrmion,Mirlin,Garnier,Mesaros}.
 Note that the involvement of Abrikosov vortices was fully dismissed in the experiment of Ref.~\onlinecite{Cren}, since these are expected to extend over an area determined by the superconducting coherence length which, in these hybrids, exceeds by far the radius of the magnetic island.
 More recently, the possibility of zero-field vortices has also been discussed in the context of 4Hb-TaS$_2$, where a large magnetization was detected when entering the superconducting state~\cite{Persky2022}.
-A possible theoretical explanation for this effect has been analyzed in terms of spontaneous vortices generated by charged magnetic inclusions with magnetoelectric supercurrent contributions generated due to the presence of Rashba SOC~\cite{Levitan2025}.
+A possible theoretical explanation for this effect has been analyzed in terms of spontaneous vortices generated by charged magnetic inclusions with magnetoelectric supercurrent contributions generated due to Rashba SOC~\cite{Levitan2025}.